-The Patron is HRH The Prince of Wales and Vice-Patron, The Rt.
+The 2011 Trust has been established under the auspices of the Bible Society to help celebrate 400 years of the KJB (www.2011trust.org).
+Its Patron is HRH The Prince of Wales and Vice-Patron, The Rt.
 Revd. and Rt.
 Hon.
 Richard Chartres, Bishop of London.

-Several initiatives, events and projects have been planned so far with a focus on: The Cultural Consequences of the King James Bible; 400 years of the KJV; The Bible in the 17th Century.
-An International Conference is planned, a month's exhibition at Winchester College and a celebration service at Westminster Abbey.
+Several events and projects have been planned with themes including: The Cultural Consequences of the King James Bible; 400 years of the KJV & The Bible in the 17th Century.
+An International Conference is planned : also a month's exhibition at Winchester College and a celebration service at Westminster Abbey.